-Either of the twin problems - Global Warming or the Energy Crisis - has the potential to damage our country and, indeed, civilization as we know it.
-Note that the term"Global Warming" is synonymous with the more politically acceptable term "Climate Change"
+Either of the twin problems - Global Warming or the Energy Crisis - had, at one time, the potential to damage our country and, indeed, civilization as we know it. e"

 1. Some of the solutions to the Energy Crisis threat may also mitigate the Global Warming problem.

-4. Although some progress had been made with developing alternative energy sources, the overall effort has been inadequate in my opinion.
+4. Although some progress had been made with developing alternative energy sources, the overall effort has been impressive but a little inadequate in my opinion.
 Ethanol and other biofuels were our big hope, but it is now generally recognized among the experts that ethanol (at least corn ethanol) may cause so many problems that it is not worth the effort......but please don't tell the corn farmers....they love the subsidies (which appear to be in the process of being discontinued, thankfully!).
 The experts also say that other biofuels may not be much help either.
 Time recently had an excellent article on the subject.

 To solve the Energy Crisis problem, we will eventually need alternative energy sources.
 These sources will help with Global Warming, also.

 The potential for solar energy is best illustrated by quoting Wikipedia: "If built for use as solar collectors, 1 percent of the land used for crops or pasture could supply the world's total energy consumption."